TruZillah/arcano-vscode-extension/README.md

 - **Task Progress Tracking**: Track completion of sprint tasks
 - **VS Code Integration**: Seamlessly integrates with your development workflow
 - **Cross-platform Support**: Works on both Windows and macOS

+## Notice

+This extension is proprietary.
+All rights reserved.
+Redistribution, modification, or reverse engineering is strictly prohibited.

 ## How to Use